tenacityteam/tenacity/CONTRIBUTING.md

 * If a change affects the user interface or the audio engine, you're generally expected to use Tenacity with the included change on your machine and evaluate it.
-Since it's very hard to answer whether a specific change affecting the experience of the user is worth including or if the contributor should adjust their change, you may want to ask for the help of other contributors.
+Since it is very difficult to answer whether a specific change affecting the experience of the user is worth including or if the contributor should adjust their change, you may want to ask for the help of other contributors or community members.

 * If there are multiple proposed changes that affect the same parts of the project, ***please wait*** for a while after initially merging a single